 About S. Mitchell

-He joined the University of Missouri School of Law faculty in 2006, after two years as a Scholar in Residence in the Sociology Department at the University of Colorado in Boulder.
-He is an affiliate member of the MU Black Studies Program and a Policy Research Scholar with the MU Institute for Public Policy.
-He was recently the Chair of the UM System on Diversity, Equity and Inclusion Task Force.
-Prior to joining the academy, he served as a law clerk to the Honorable Andre M. Davis, formerly of the U.S. District Court.
+He joined the University of Missouri School of Law faculty in 2006.
+Prior to joining the legal academy, he served as a law clerk to the Honorable Andre M. Davis, formerly of the U.S. District Court and as a Scholar in Residence in the Sociology Department at the University of Colorado in Boulder.
+He is an affiliate faculty member of the MU Black Studies and the Kinder Institute on Constitutional Democracy.
+He is also a member of the graduate faculty of the Sociology Department.
+He has served as the Chair of the University of Missouri System on Diversity, Equity and Inclusion Task Force and the University of Missouri Faculty Advisory Council for Diversity, Equity and Inclusion.

 Latest News Featuring S. Mitchell

 - Policing and Criminal Justice Reform: A Conversation with Dean Mitchell and Rafael Mangual

 - Professor Crouch comments on Supreme Court ruling